alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/execute-custom-code-during-tfs-build.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb6.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image6.png)

 As you can see I created a folder called BuildTools, inside it another folder called MsBuildCustomTasks and inside the compiled dll with my actino.
-Now Iâ€™m sure that the dll with my custom task is included into the source control system, and I can refer to it inside the TFSBuild.proj build file.
+Now I'm sure that the dll with my custom task is included into the source control system, and I can refer to it inside the TFSBuild.proj build file.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <UsingTask